 Please click the following link to read a recent blog post about the SEC’s Adoption a New Marketing Rule for Investment Adviser Advertising and Solicitation https://www.ria-compliance-consultants.com/2021/01/sec_new_marketing_rule_for_investment_advisers/.

 The SEC’s marketing rule for SEC registered investment advisers will go into effect 60 days after publication in the Federal Register.
+The Investment Adviser Marketing Rule was published in the Federal Register on March 5, 2021 and will go into effect on May 4, 2021.
+Click here to view the finalized rule in the Federal Register.
 This new marketing rule under the Investment Advisers Act of 1940 as amended replaces SEC’s previous advertising and solicitor rules.
 The SEC has adopted an extended, eighteen-month transition period after the effective date to give investment advisers registered with the SEC an opportunity to bring their practices into compliance with the new marketing rule.

 The SEC’s marketing rule introduces a new definition of “advertisement” that addresses activities traditionally understood as advertising but also widens the scope of the new marketing rule to encompass additional marketing activities of investment advisers, such as cash and non-cash solicitation, testimonials, and endorsements.
 In addition to introducing new definitions, the SEC’s final marketing rule for investment advisers adopts specific conditions for the use of solicitations, testimonials, and endorsements by SEC and adopts seven general principal-based prohibitions for the use of advertisements by investment advisers.